boristsr/gdcorner-website/_documentation/rushhour/00c-FAQ.md

 Please note: Anything with no priority, or tagged as unconfirmed is currently being evaluated for feasibility or priority.
 These items are not confirmed or guaranteed for any future release.

+# I get some warnings when compiling from source

+Some minor deprecation notices may appear during C++ compilation.
+These are due to API changes in Unreal and the support for multiple engine version.
+These warnings and will be solved as older engine support is removed from the plugin.

 # How do I hide the watermark in the bottom right?

 This HUD only appears in Training & Rush Hour spectator game modes.
 Change your world settings or project settings to use a different game mode in your animation scenes.